Thought Graph Traversal for Test-time Scaling in Chest X-ray VLLMs: Method

 \subsection{Budget Forcing via Iterative Traversal}

-Building on the graph-based reasoning framework in Section~\ref{sec:graph}, we further introduce a \textbf{budget forcing} mechanism to regulate the amount of computation during test-time traversal.
+Building on the graph-based reasoning framework in Section~\ref{sec:graph}, we further introduce a budget forcing mechanism to regulate the amount of computation during test-time traversal.
 While Section~\ref{sec:graph} adopts a parallel-sequence framework over the structured reasoning graph $\mathcal{G}$ to cover all diagnostic questions per organ, here we refine that process by limiting how deep or how far the traversal proceeds, \ie, how many reasoning tokens the model is allowed to consume.

-Instead of generating all question-answer pairs in a single pass, we initiate a multi-round inference process.
+Specifically, as described in the last section, instead of generating all question-answer pairs in a single pass, we initiate a multi-round inference process.
 In each round, follow-up questions are asked based on prior responses, aiming to explore new diagnostic angles and progressively deepen reasoning.
 This iterative reasoning is still rooted in the BFS-style traversal introduced earlier but adds a temporal dimension: each organ node now accumulates its subgraph traversal over time, guided by token budget constraints.

 As illustrated in Figure~\ref{fig:scaling}, we observe a clear positive correlation between the number of reasoning tokens and report quality.
 However, model performance plateaus around 450 tokens, indicating that additional reasoning beyond this point yields minimal improvement.
 This saturation point provides a practical guideline for balancing inference cost and quality under test-time compute constraints.